 Below I have included a list of positive feeling words that you may want to use when creating your daily affirmations.

-Remember, when creating affirmations you want to create positive, self-affirming, self-empowering statements that uplift and inspire you – that raise your emotional set point.
+Remember, when creating affirmations you want to create positive, self-affirming, self-empowering statements that uplift and inspire you – that raise your emotional set point and your self-esteem.

 Here Are Some More Examples of Positive Affirmations: